Top 10 Best 4×4 Cars

 Engine options are limited to a 272hp 2.0L four-cylinder turbocharged petrol, or a 197hp 2.2L four-cylinder diesel engine.
 With a 99mph max speed, the diesel engine does 0-62mph in 9.7 seconds, while the petrol engine does it in 7.0.

 Efficiency isn’t a strong point but the 2.2L diesel gives the best value at 30.4mpg

 Inside is welcoming, well-equipped and user friendly, and while it’s softer and more ambient than before, the model’s dashboard is as functional as ever.

 The latest Wrangler benefits from the addition of three touchscreen size options, ranging from five to 8.4 inches – the larger two including Apple CarPlay and Android Auto.

 There’s plenty of front seat legroom with adequate space in the rear, too.
 With the seats up, the four door Wrangler boasts a 577 litre boot space.
-With the seats down, there’s more than 1,000 litres on offer.
+Fold them all down and there’s more than 1,000 litres on offer.

 Unlike other contenders in our list of best 4x4s to buy in 2019, the Jeep Wrangler also has an iconic feature in the form of a removable roof.

 The roof is nothing new, granted, but it can now be customised to your tastes.
 So, which will you choose – a manual roof with lift-out panels, an electric sliding option or a removable full hard-top?